QiTech-Industries/Winder/esp/src/functionality.md

 		- power(on/off)
 		- Alternatively (on click) a graph with the speed/load of the last minute
 	- Section: Speed Adjust
-		- Adjust the motorspeeds immediately on change of the slider without interrupting the current operation if any
+		- Adjust the motor speeds immediately on change of the slider without interrupting the current operation if any
 		- The speed is based on the puller-speed in filament-length wound per minute(m/min)
 	- Section: Statistics
 		- Displays winding-related metrics: